Serverless

 Sets an environment variable for the specific function only. |

-template has been added and the serverless.yml
+After the gitlab-ci.yml template has been added and the serverless.yml file has been

 created, pushing a commit to your project will result in a